Welling Hall became Earlham’s Academic Dean on July 1, 2017. The Academic Dean is Earlham’s Chief Academic Officer.

 “Earlham has always been a place where it is possible to be a pragmatic idealist.
 That commitment, for me, shapes Earlham as a Quaker institution and it is the reason I have chosen to spend my career here,” she says.

 Hall says, “The labor of the liberal arts is to promote and maintain a creative, just, inclusive and sustainable democracy.
 Earlham’s mission is ‘to search for the truth wherever it might lead’ and here we use the full toolkit of the natural sciences, humanities, visual and performing arts, and social sciences in that search.”

 The Office of the Academic Dean oversees the academic programs of the College and supports EC faculty and students – by fostering student learning, by funding faculty teaching and research initiatives, and providing opportunities for intellectual and professional development.

 The Earlham Libraries and the Joseph Moore Museum are institutional gems that report to the Academic Dean.
-Initiatives promoted and supported by this office also include the Center for Global Engagement, the Center for Entrepreneurship and Innovation, the Center for Global Health, and the Center for Social Justice.
+Initiatives promoted and supported by this office also include the Center for Global Education, the Center for Entrepreneurship and Innovation, the Center for Global Health, and the Center for Social Justice.
 This office also supports the work of the Diversity Progress Committee, the Writing Center, the Quantitative Literacy Center and the Institutional Research Office.